-For the environment, peak population will be a nightmare.
-This page explores alternatives for the future of population, and the possibility that the current peak population will be the last time there are ever this many humans on Earth.
+For the environment, the human population is already at nightmare levels, and still climbing.
+This page explores alternatives for the future of population, and the possibility that Earth is headed to a peak population never to be repeated.

 - Introduction and Recap.

 - Endless Climate Summits: And We Need Them.

 - Recap: Understanding How We Got To This Many People.